Tobias-Kohn/WebJEM-Prototype/README.md

 - [MIDI.js Soundfonts](https://github.com/gleitz/midi-js-soundfonts) is a collection of sound-fonts, necessary for MIDI to play various instruments.
 - [ACE](https://ace.c9.io/) ([@GitHub](https://github.com/ajaxorg/ace)) is used as the browser-based editor of choice.

+In addition, we ware able to add and use libraries from [Processing.js](http://processingjs.org/), which, however, are not stricly part of the project itself.

 ## Structure